Information for new students

 - Courses with formal requirements: Advanced courses that require prevous knowledge of the subject area.
 If you want to register for one of these courses you will need to provide documentation that you fulfill the requirements.
 You should contact the department that owns the course if you want to do one of these courses and it has not been pre-approved.

-You are guaranteed admission to the courses on your letter of acceptance (those who have been pre-approved in the application process).
-You are not guaranteed admission to any other courses.
+You will be prioritised on the courses on your letter of acceptance (those who have been pre-approved in the application process).
 We do recommend that you stick to the courses on your admission letter as much as possible.

 If you need to make changes due to exam or schedule conflicts you should check the following before registering for a new course: